George, Leonard lead Clippers' 125-98 rout of Hornets - WHIZ News

 Miles Bridges scored a season-high 21 points and Gordon Hayward added 17 for the Hornets, who took their worst defeat of the season for the second time in three games.

+“We’re a scary team when we play hard,” said Terance Mann, who scored a season-high 16 points in a reserve role.

 LaMelo Ball scored 13 points for Charlotte in the rookie sensation’s second straight game in his native Los Angeles area.
-Ball played extensively in the second half despite clearly struggling with discomfort in his right wrist, which appeared to injury in an early fall.
+Ball played extensively in the second half despite clearly struggling with discomfort in his right wrist, which appeared to be injured in an early fall.

 The Hornets are winless on their five-game road trip after losing three straight for the first time since Jan.
 22. Charlotte, which lost by 25 in Denver to start its trip, hasn’t beaten the Clippers at Staples Center in 11 tries since February 2009.